tvdboom/ATOM/README.md

 	+ None to not perform any imputation
 	+ 'mean' to impute with the mean of feature
 	+ 'median' to impute with the median of feature
-	+ 'most_frequent' to impute with the most frequent value (default option for categorical features)
+	+ 'most_frequent' to impute with the most frequent value (only option for categorical features)
 * **features: int or float, optional (default=None)**
 Select best features according to a univariate F-test.
 	+ if >= 1: number of features to select